raxigan/pcfy-my-mac/README.md

 > #### Mac keyboards
 > There is a rule called *Opt & Cmd swap* thanks to which the setup works with
 > Mac keyboards as well.
-If it does not work for you or if you want to add additional Mac devices
+If it does not work for you or if you want to add additional Mac devices,
 > update the rule in the [pc-mode.json](https://github.com/raxigan/macos-pc-mode/blob/main/pc-mode.json) file.
 It requires providing *product_id* and *vendor_id* numbers which
 > can be found via Karabiner-EventViewer.app in *Devices* tab.